Internet Down & Keeps Dropping - Solutions & Tips from the AT&T Community

 Troubleshoot with An App!

 If the above does not help, it is OK, there is an app for that.
 Just text the word myATT to 556699 to download the app.
-I used it myself when my service went down and had a tech appointment schedule within 5 minutes.
+I used it myself when my service went down and had a tech appointment scheduled within 5 minutes.

 ChrisZ, AT&T Community Specialist